-An acceptable medical certificate, signed by a licensed physician or other health care provider, will may be required to substantiate time off if the medical/sick leave:
+An acceptable medical certificate, signed by a licensed physician or other health care provider, may be required to substantiate time off if the medical/sick leave:

-- Consists of more than five consecutive working days. - Is to be applied contiguous to, or in lieu of time taken off asduring a vacation. - Recurs frequently or habitually, and the employee has been notified. - When the employee's presence at work will expose others to a contagious disease.
+- Consists of more than five consecutive working days. - Is to be applied during a vacation. - Recurs frequently or habitually, and the employee has been notified. - When the employee's presence at work will expose others to a contagious disease.